sustrik/libmill/README.md

 the concept, such as Go.

-However, sometimes there is no other option but to use C. After all, C is the lingua franca of programming languages and every single language as well as every single OS integrates well with C.
+However, sometimes there is no other option but to use C. After all, C is the lingua franca of programming languages and every other language as well as every single OS integrates well with C.

 Writing coroutines by hand (see the link above) is an option, but once you move